Applying for your student loan

 Going abroad for one term

-- Students who go abroad for one term are not confirmed as having a definite place until January/February 2016.
+- Students who go abroad for one term are not confirmed as having a definite place until January/February of the academic year in which they are going.

 - We advise you to apply for your student loan as though you will be at Leeds for the whole year and then tell your loan company about the term abroad when your school confirms it.
 (This advice is approved by SFE.)